lavish2210/dl-hackathon/README.md

 - Django
 - Deep Learning
 - Diffusion Models
+## Model Weights
+Link to download -
+Store this weights inside -
 ## Usage
 1. Clone the repository to your local machine.
 2. Ensure you have Python and Django installed.